 Mental Imagery, Preconscious Simulation, and Grounded Cognition

 Most humans report the ability to have sensory-like experiences in the absence of external stimuli.
 They describe experiences such as “having a song stuck in our heads” or “listening to our inner voices” or “seeing with our mind’s eye”.
-In the literature, these phenomena are referred to as “mental imagery”.
+In the literature cited below, these phenomena are referred to as “mental imagery”.
 Many experiments have been performed that suggest mental imagery facilitates, and may be critical for, a broad range of mental activities including prediction (Moulton & Kosslyn, 2009), problem solving (Qin & Simon, 1992; Shaver, Pierson, & Lang, 1975), mental rehearsal (Driskell, Copper, & Moran, 1994; Keller, 2012), and language comprehension (Bergen, Lindsay, Matlock, & Narayanan, 2007; Zwaan, Stanfield, & Yaxley, 2002).
 Cognitive models are needed to help explain the processes that underlie mental imagery.
 We have begun to leverage the LIDA model to gain insight into how the fundamental capabilities needed for mental imagery could be realized in artificial minds, and to apply these insights toward the construction of software agents that utilize mental imagery to their advantage.

 Mental imagery is by definition a conscious process; however, there is an intriguing possibility that the same mechanisms underlying mental imagery also support preconscious cognitive processes, and enable grounded (embodied) cognition.
 The psychologist and cognitive scientist Lawrence Barsalou defines “simulation” as the “re-enactment of perceptual, motor, and introspective states acquired during experience with the world, body, and mind”, and hypothesizes that